 Once a week, fifth- and sixth-grade students participate in Skills for Tomorrow, a course that engages an experiential learning model to promote collaborative problem solving, empathic communication, and adaptability.
 In addition, students explore coding.
 Selectives is offered to our seventh and eighth graders, allowing students to choose from a variety of offerings designed by our innovative teachers to encourage discovery, out-of-the-box-thinking, building and tinkering, and creativity.

 The student committee model in the Middle School provides opportunities for authentic leadership development that includes over 80 students in various committees.
 We are proud of the hands-on, engaged leadership practice this model provides as well as the impact our students have on the overall Middle School program.
 Through work on the Assembly Committee, students plan and lead weekly assemblies that celebrate contributions, talents, and achievements of our Middle School students.
-In addition, the TVS House System affords all our Middle School students the chance to be mentors to our youngest Trojans.

 The Trojan Outdoor Experience (TOE) gives every Middle School student the opportunity to practice individual and group-based decision-making amidst a variety of challenging activities in some of the most beautiful and rugged natural areas our state and nation offer.
 From as close as Lake Mineral Wells State Park to as far away as the Shenandoah Valley, our students engage in activities such as climbing, rappelling, hiking, and rafting.